Key facts

 Discipline-specific knowledge and capabilities | Develop a coherent and advanced knowledge of artificial intelligence, with detailed knowledge of the machine learning, data analytics, and programming and knowledge, skills, tools, and methodologies for professional practice and research. |

-Communication | Communicate in a professional context to inform, motivate, and effect change, and to drive sustainable innovation, utilising a range of verbal, graphical and written methods, recognising the needs of diverse audiences. |
+Communication | Communicate in a professional context incorporating research-driven perspective to inform, explain and drive sustainable innovation through artificial intelligence, utilising a range of verbal, graphical and written methods, recognising the needs of diverse audiences. |

 Self-management | Work independently to apply knowledge and skills to new situations in research and professional practice and/or further learning in the field of artificial intelligence with adaptability, autonomy, responsibility, and personal accountability for actions as a practitioner and a learner. |

-Global citizenship | Apply professional and ethical standards and accountability in research and in designing, developing, and deploying automated solutions utilising artificial intelligence. |
+Global citizenship | Apply professional and ethical standards and accountability in research and practice in the field of artificial intelligence and engage openly and respectfully with diverse communities and cultures. |